OSGeo/OSGeoLive-doc/en/overview/pycsw_overview.rst

 Metadata Catalogue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-The OGC Catalogue Services for the Web (CSW) standard defines common interfaces to discover,
-    browse and query metadata about spatial data, web services and other potential resources.
 The interaction between a client and a server is accomplished using a standard request-response
     model of the HTTP protocol with XML.
-More details about the standard can be found in
-    the :doc:`Standards <../standards/csw_overview>` section.

-pycsw enables users to publish a catalogue of dataset descriptions (metadata) to the web, using standards based interfaces and formats, such that it can be queried and updated by catalogue clients. pycsw is simple to setup within an Apache web service and can access metadata records stored as XML files within a file system, or records stored within a database.
+pycsw enables users to publish a catalogue of dataset descriptions (metadata) to the web, using standards based interfaces and formats, such that it can be queried and updated by catalogue clients. pycsw is simple to setup within an Apache web server and can access metadata records stored as XML files within a database.

-..
-Metadata is 'data about data', and are usually encoded as XML files, following international standards such as ISO 19115, ISO 19139 and FGDC CSDGM.

 Metadata is 'data about data', storing such things as creation-date, author, title, area-of-interest, etc, and is usually encoded as XML files, following international standards such as ISO 19115, ISO 19139 and FGDC CSDGM.

-.. pycsw is an OGC CSW server implementation written in `Python`_.

 pycsw is a `Python`_ implementation of the :doc:`OGC Catalogue Services for the Web (CSW) standard<../standards/csw_overview>`.
-The CSW standard defines common interfaces to discover, browse and query metadata about spatial data, web services and a diverse range of other resources, such as text documents, spreadsheets, and audio recordings.
+The CSW standard defines common interfaces to discover, browse and query metadata about spatial data, web services and related resources.

 .. pycsw implements clause 10 (HTTP protocol binding (Catalogue Services for the Web, CSW)) of
    the `OpenGIS Catalogue Service Implementation Specification`_, version 2.0.2.